Organization of the faculty

 Master’s degree or Diploma)

-• Please also bring the "Doctoral supervisor agreement"
+• Please also bring the "Doctoral supervision agreement"

-You want to submit your doctoral thesis: Checklist
+You want to submit your doctoral thesis: checklist (PDF, 286 KB)

 phone 089 2180 74120

-• Fill in the document for admission to the doctoral examination : Application for sumission of doctoral thesis
+• Fill in the document for admission to the doctoral examination : Application for admission (PDF, 58 KB).
+Bring this and the following documents for submission:

 • 3.
 Dissertation two times: either as a monograph or as a cumulative dissertation.
-A monograph may only consist of one chapter aech of intorduction, material and methods, results and discussion; in the case of the cumulative dissertation, please note the information in the information document
+A monograph may only consist of one chapter "introduction", one chapter "material and methods", one chapter "results" and one chapter "discussion"; in the case of the cumulative dissertation, please note the information for that: information document (PDF, 117 KB)

 • 7. official certificate of good conduct or employment contract (end of contract not more than 3 months ago)

-• 9. proof of TAC meetings (for doctoral candidates according to the 4th statute): Information and sample protocol
+• 9. proof of TAC meetings (for doctoral candidates according to the 4th amendement): Information and sample protocol (DOCX, 2,547 KB)

 Habilitationsordnung